 About the Author

-Jonathan Myerson Katz is a writer and reporter.
-The only full-time American news correspondent stationed in Haiti during the January 2010 earthquake, he stayed on to cover the aftermath and flawed recovery that followed.
-That fall, he broke the story that UN peacekeepers had likely caused (and were covering up their role in) a massive postquake cholera epidemic that has since killed thousands of people.
+Jonathan Myerson Katz is a journalist and author.
+As the Associated Press chief correspondent in Haiti, he survived and was first to internationally report the January 2010 earthquake, then stayed to cover the aftermath and flawed recovery that followed.
+That fall he broke the story that the United Nations likely caused—and was covering up its role in—a postquake cholera epidemic that killed thousands more.
+Katz is now a freelance journalist covering international and domestic affairs.

 For speaking engagements contact: